 I recently got a grant from Ignition Northwest to help me put together a project I’ve had in my head for a few years.
 I’m calling it the Word Wall.

-The Word Wall is an aluminum wall on a stand with a highly technical and smooth finished character.
-Words are cut into the surface which can be lit from within and can be pressed to interact with the wall.
+The Word Wall is an aluminum panel on a stand with a highly technical and smooth finished character.
+Words are cut into the surface and can be programmatically lit from within.
+The wall can be interacted with by pressing words.
 It’s a little over 6′ x 6′.